 |Breakfast||Tea or coffee, 1 sandwich of wholemeal bread with 1 slice of cheese and 50 grams of turkey breast.|

 |Mid-morning||1 cup of low-fat yogurt with fresh cherries and 6 nuts.|

 |Lunch||150 grams of chicken breast baked with onions and peppers accompanied with 1 cup of cooked quinoa with green pepper, onion, and chopped tomatoes, seasoned with 1 tablespoon olive oil.
 1 cantaloupe for dessert.|

 |Snack||1 cup of skim milk 1 slice of bread with 2 tablespoons reduced-calorie jam.|

 |Dinner||Zucchini scrambled eggs made with 2 eggs, zucchini, tomatoes, and onion.
 1 cup of apricots for dessert.|

-By controlling portions and choosing low-calorie-density foods, you can achieve your 1800 calorie diet providing all the nutrients and balance the body needs to function healthily.
+By controlling portions and choosing low-calorie-density foods, you can achieve a healthy meal plan providing all the nutrients and balance the body needs to function healthily.
 This menu will help you to lose weight in a healthy way.
 It is important to choose calorie-free drinks like water so that you don’t exceed the caloric intake of the diet.